Parap, Northern Territory: Present day

 Parap is a predominantly residential suburb and is usually associated with its sister suburb, Fannie Bay and the adjacent inner suburbs of Ludmilla and Stuart Park.

 Price Street in Parap was named after Mr Edward W. Price, Magistrate and Commissioner Circuit Court of the Northern Territory from 1873 to 1876 and Government Resident of the Northern Territory from 1876 to 1883.
 Mr Price lost his wife and six children on the ill-fated SS Gothenburg, which sank off the north Queensland coast, after hitting the Great Barrier Reef on 24 February 1875.

 Attractions

-The Parap Village Market is one of Darwin's longest running markets, and is considered by many as the ideal meeting place to meet or to have breakfast or light meals.
-This multi-cultural market place is well known for its diverse food styles, arts and crafts and its busy but relaxed atmosphere.
+The Parap Village Market is one of Darwin's longest running markets, and a local meeting place for breakfast or light meals.
 Parap Markets encourage local arts and craftspeople.
-Situated in the Parap Village Shopping Precinct off Parap Road, the market operates every Saturday of the year between 8am - 2pm.
+Situated in the Parap Village Shopping Precinct off Parap Road, the market operates every Saturday of the year.

-Also in the Parap Shopping Village is the Northern Centre for Contemporary Art, the only independent public gallery in the Northern Territory that is dedicated to contemporary art.
+Also in the Parap Shopping Village is the Northern Centre for Contemporary Art, the only independent public gallery in the Northern Territory that is dedicated to contemporary art, Laundry Gallery and Outstation Gallery.

+The 1934 Qantas Hangar served as a WWII workshop and now houses steam engines and the first Australian solar car.